Model-Free Assortment Pricing with Transaction Data: Related Work

 \section{Related Work}

 Our study is broadly related to three streams of literature.
 The first steam is the papers studying the estimation and optimization of the discrete choice models with prices, which provide the basis for the model-estimate-optimize approach.
 For the estimation of popular discrete choice models including the MNL model, \citet{train2009discrete} provides an excellent review.
 Recently, two new choice models have drawn attention of scholars in the Operations Research community, the rank-based model \citep{farias2013nonparametric} and the Markov chain choice model \citep{blanchet2016markov}.
 Due to their flexibility, the estimation is not as straightforward as others such as the MNL model.
 Several studies propose various algorithms to address the issue \citep{van2015market,van2017expectation,csimcsek2018expectation}.
 As for optimal pricing, the MNL model is studied in, e.g., \citet{hopp2005product} and \citet{dong2009dynamic}.
 For the nested logit model, which is a generalization of the MNL model, \citet{li2011pricing,gallego2014multiproduct,li2015d} investigate its optimal pricing problem. \citet{zhang2018multiproduct} study the optimal pricing problem of the generalized extreme value random utility models with the same price sensitivity.
 In contrast, \cite{mai2019robust} use a robust framework to tackle the same problem for extreme value utilities.
+Although we also adopt a robust approach, we do not rely on a particular distribution and the decision is fully guided by the data.
+Similarly, \cite{rusmevichientong2012robust} and \cite{jin2020price} study the robust optimization problem of pricing or assortment planning in the MNL model.
+Several papers incorporate pricing into the rank-based model \citep{rusmevichientong2006nonparametric,jagabathula2017nonparametric} and the Markov chain model \citep{dong2019pricing} and study the optimal pricing problem.
+More recently, \cite{yan2019representative} use the transaction data to fit a very general discrete choice model of a representative consumer and solve the optimal pricing based on the fitted model by mixed-integer linear programming.
+While the problem they study is essentially similar to ours, they still take the model-estimate-optimize approach, although their model is extremely flexible.
+Therefore, our approaches differ fundamentally.